RaresCraciun/Crazyflie-2.0-battery-data/README.md

 This is a dataset gathered from 155 individual flights using a Crazyflie 2.0 drone.
 The drone was equiped with 3 decks, the Multi-ranger, Qi 1.2 and Loco Positioning decks.

-The trajectories of the drone were randomly generated x, y, z coordinate points.
-These trajectories are saved in the .csv files in "Planned_trajectories" folder.
+The trajectories of the drone were randomly generated x, y, and z coordinate points.
+These trajectories are saved in the .csv files in the "Planned_trajectories" folder.
 All coordinates are in meters.
 The structure of the files is presented in the table below:

 | x | y | z |
 | :--: | :--: | :--:|